turingschool/front-end-curriculum/lessons/module-2/es5-vs-es6.md

 // es6 syntax
 const sayHi = () => console.log('Hi!');
 ```

-#### Turn and Research
+#### Turn and Talk

-With a partner, research some of the pitfalls of using arrow functions.
-Specifically, when should you _not_ use arrow functions?
+What are the benefits of using arrow functions over function declarations?

 ## Handling Parameters